HEALTH & SAFETY DATA SHEET.

 Inhalation and General

--Remove patient from source of exposure to fresh air & lie down.
+-Remove the patient from source of exposure to fresh air and lie down.
 Seek medical advice if neccesary.
-If casualty
+If

-is unconcious, place into recovery position.
+casualty is unconcious, place into the recovery position.
 Perform artificial respiration if breathing has stopped.
-If breathing is difficult,
+If

 Fire fighting measures